apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**CEOs on the Four-Day Workweek: ‘All is Going Fine’**
+**Nvidia's Ascent to Most Valuable Company Has Echoes of Dot-Com Boom**

-You can read more about it [here](https://www.wsj.com/lifestyle/workplace/four-day-workweek-wbr-group-charity-bank-ceo-council-a7081a75).
+You can read more about it [here](https://www.wsj.com/tech/ai/nvidias-ascent-to-most-valuable-company-has-echoes-of-dot-com-boom-dd836c90).

 ## Requirements
 - Python 3.8